 Artist Statement

-My artwork always begins with a monotype.
-I am drawn to the printing process for many reasons.
-I love that I can create images, using a variety of materials, or simply move paint across the plate, adding and taking away.
-When I send the image through the press, I’m always surprised by the outcome.
+My artwork begins with a monotype.
+The printing process allows me to create images, using natural materials, or simply move paint across the plate, creating texture and movement.
 It is a medium that feels like the art creates itself.

-In my studio, I surround myself with the colors, rhythms, patterns, movement and mood created in the images.
+In my studio in Sonoma, I surround myself with the colors, rhythms, patterns, movement and mood created in the in the images.
 As I shift the prints around, putting some together and moving some apart, I determine what needs to happen next to allow the art to fully express itself.
-I tear or cut, often coat them with a Japanese paste that protects the paper and strengthens the fibers to allow me to sew, weave, and/or embroider on the images to create something new.
-By incorporating my interpretations of these crafts I hope to honor the artisans whose works have spanned time and cultures.
-I study the traditional crafts, but use them in new ways to offer the viewer an unexpected experience of familiar materials.
+I tear or cut, often coat them with a Japanese paste that protects the paper and strengthens the fibers, allowing me to explore what more the material can offer.
+The strengthened paper allows for me to embroider, weave or collage, depending on what the work calls for.

 About